 - 1. The first step reads the source page.
-The operation copies all 2112 Bytes from the page into the Data Buffer.
-It requires: - One bus write cycle to setup the command - 5 bus write cycles to input the source page address - One bus write cycle to issue the confirm command code - 2.
-When the device returns to the ready state (Ready/Busy High), the next bus write cycle of the command is given with the 5 bus cycles to input the target page address.
-See Table 8 for the addresses that must be the same for the source and target page. - 3.
+The operation copies all 1056 Words/ 2112 Bytes from the page into the Data Buffer.
+It requires: - one bus write cycle to setup the command - 4 bus write cycles to input the source page address - one bus write cycle to issue the confirm command code - 2.
+When the device returns to the ready state (Ready/Busy High), the next bus write cycle of the command is given with the 4 bus cycles to input the target page address.
+Refer to Table 11 for the addresses that must be the same for the Source and Target pages. - 3.
 Then the confirm command is issued to start the P/E/R Controller.

-To see the Data Input cycle for modifying the source page and an example of the Copy Back Program operation refer to Figure 10: Copy Back Program.
+To see the Data Input cycle for modifying the source page and an example of the Copy Back Program operation refer to Figure 12.

-A data input cycle to modify a portion or a multiple distant portion of the source page, is shown in Figure 11: Page Copy Back Program with Random Data Input.
+A data input cycle to modify a portion or a multiple distant portion of the source page, is shown in Figure 13

+Table 11.
+Copy Back Program x8 Addresses